-Having the right family law attorney working on your behalf to help you understand your rights and obligations under the law is one of the most important decisions you can make.
-If you need a custody lawyer near you in Bucks or Montgomery Counties, make sure you talk with an attorney from our local law firm.
+Having an experienced child custody lawyer working on your behalf to help you understand your rights and obligations under the law is one of the most important decisions you can make.
+If you need a custody lawyer near you, make sure you talk with an attorney from our local family law firm.
 In the meantime, check out our tips for helping you with your custody case.

 Judges must rule on custody issues according to the children's best interests.
 As a result, their ruling considers the most critical PA custody factors.
+It's important to talk with a custody lawyer familiar with Pennsylvania custody law.
 Some of those considerations include:

 - Which party is more likely to encourage and permit frequent, and continued, contact between the child and another party?

 - Is there a history of child abuse?

 - Which party can better provide adequate physical safeguards and supervision of the child?